The Length of the Bullet Train Line in Japan

 Take the ferry back to Kagoshima, relax in town or take an excursion to Sakurajima volcano.

-Transfer to Kagoshima airport for a breakfast-time flight to Tokyo, and connect to the homeward flight that lands same day in London.
+Transfer to Kagoshima airport for a breakfast-time flight to Tokyo, and connect to the homeward flight.

 - Krista Weir, Sri Lanka